VarduhiSahakyan/generator_templet/docs/CryptoConfig.md

 **Warning: This is still a work in progress!**
 # Cryptographical configuration for ACS3

+## Overview

+This section should give you an overview where in ACS 3 cryptographic algorithms are used.

+### TLS connections to other services

+Most HTTP connections to other services are using TLS with client certificate authentication.
+Other services used by ACS3 are:

+- Authentication hub
+- Flash
+- HSM Cryptobox

+### Field encryption

+PCI relevant data like PANs are usually encrypted even if they are transmitted via a TLS secured connection

+### Protocol-specific cryptographic signatures, authentication codes and certificates

+The 3DS2 protocols require the calculation of authentication codes, message signatures and certificates to be included in the messages send by the ACS system

 ## General information (Where to find keys and certificates)

 ### Keys